I went for an easy build with lots of tool storage - I didn't add a fence because I wanted to use the two cabinets as workstations too.

 10. INSTALL MITER SAW SHELF

 I had to give ample space to my Makita miter saw to swing up to the 60-degree in both directions.
-That's what determines how wide the miter saw shelf needs to be.

 Place your miter saw on top of a plywood shelf and measure the distance from the miter saw table to the top of that shelf.
-That will give you the number at what the top of the miter saw shelf should be installed.
+That will give you the number at which the top of the miter saw shelf should be installed.

 11. SAND AND FINISH

-I had trouble spraying poly over the painted doors, they looked all splotchy.
-To make things even worse, by mistake, I sprayed black paint thinking it was poly.
+I had trouble spraying poly over the painted doors; they looked all splotchy.
+To make things even worse, I sprayed black paint by mistake, thinking it was poly.

 Well, I had to sand everything down.

-After installing the doors I gave them two coats of Minwax Satin Polyurethane and it looked way better!
+After installing the doors, I gave them two coats of Minwax Satin Polyurethane, and it looked way better!

-My Makita 12 in.
-Dual-Bevel Sliding Compound miter saw takes center stage here.
-The dual dust collection ports for excellent dust extraction, the unique 2-steel rail sliding system that makes it operate flush against the wall, and the silky operation of this beauty are a few of the features I like the most about this miter saw.
+The dual dust collection ports for excellent dust extraction, the unique 2-steel-rail sliding system that keeps it flush against the wall, and the silky operation of this beauty are among the features I like most about this miter saw.

 Oh, I also started organizing those shelves.